My Big Bag Of Tricks topic mentions how I made locale variants for a bunch of countries. This topic lists and discusses them in more detail.

 However, I've abandoned the way of the locale symbols for myself.
 I found that the locale QWERTY layout for Norway where I live was messy.
 Furthermore, it made some symbols hard to produce.
 For instance: For a tilde which is often used in coding and stuff in the computing world you would have to press AltGr and Right Bracket; then since that's a dead key you'd have to type an additional space to release the tilde.
 Moreover, that won't even always work in apps (especially Java or Flash).
 Ugh.
 Other locale layouts aren't much better.
 Not that the US layout is perfect or anything, but at least it's what many know and expect - symbols that are easily reachable like said tilde or the caret are used in script languages for instance.

 So I set out to make a simple and consistent way of providing the necessary locale symbols while keeping the main setup intact.

 Here's what Shai has to say about making locale Colemak variants, on the Multilingual page of this site:

 If you want to create a layout optimized variant for your language, you can remap the 102nd key (not shown in layout) and some of punctuation keys you don't use often.

 I fully agree, and so that's what I've done!

-- The LSGT key (lv1-4) and brackets (lvl3-4) may hold the most common locale-specific keys.
+- The LSGT and bracket keys may hold the most common locale-specific symbols.

 • The oe/oslash/aring special letters may well be replaced; these should also be on dead keys.